-The 2022 sampling year saw a return to close to pre-pandemic levels of sampling being achieved, with around 81 per cent of scheduled samples being taken during the calendar year; a total of over 3,300 samples.
+The 2023 sampling year was impacted by resource limitations with a reduction in sample numbers, at 68 per cent of programmed samples being taken during the calendar year; a total of 2,743 samples.
 Compliance is assessed on a pass/fail basis.
 Sample frequency is determined by volume of the discharge, with higher volumes receiving more frequent assessment.